Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Am I due a tax rebate?

-A lot of people never realise they’re due a tax rebate for their work expenses.
-The truth is, many of the everyday costs you’re running up just doing your job can count toward tour refund, like:
+A lot of people never realise that they could be due a tax rebate of on a lot of different work expenses.
+The trust is, many of the every days costs you're running up just by doing your job can count towards your tax rebate like:

 ''Am I due a tax rebate?'' is the most common question we get asked every year at RIFT.
-For most British taxpayers, it’s a tricky one to answer.
-The laws around tax rebates are tough to get your head around if you’re not an expert - but RIFT's free online tax rebate calculator is an excellent first step toward getting back what you’re owed with no fuss or hassle.
+For most British taxpayers, it's a tricky one to answer.
+The laws around tax rebates are tough to get your head around if you're not an expert but thankfully, RIFT are!Start for free >

 HMRC Processing Time